 The Significance of Spring for Our Spiritual Transformation

-Just like many other living beings, I spent the winter hibernating and staying cooped up indoors — because I have no interest in being out in the cold unless I have to, and I also happen to be a germaphobe during COVID-19.
+Just like many other living beings, I spent the winter hibernating and staying cooped up indoors — because I had no interest in being out in the cold unless I had to, and I also happened to be a germaphobe during COVID-19.
 So, when the clouds disappeared, and the temperature finally hit 70 degrees, I couldn’t help but step outside and take a few long deep breaths.
 I inhaled and exhaled — the air was so sweet, I felt like I could taste it.
 As I walked and soaked in the warm heat of the sun, my body felt soothed, and my mind felt at ease.
 I knew that my spirit was being revived just like the rest of the world.